CHAPTER ONE

 "But," said Silver Lotus, "the Master's answer was really a very simple one; it is a very well known proverb and quite straight-forward."

 "A straight path or a straight answer cannot be pursued or understood by a man with a warped mind," replied Shu Tong; "such a one always sees a different meaning from what was intended.
 Being twisted in their nature, all people of this kind must necessarily twist all they hear or read in such a way that it synchronizes with their own unbalanced reasonings.
-Therefore they can never have any true realization of true facts."
+Therefore they can never have any true realisation of true facts."

 "The Master added," continued Lai Pao, " 'Your prayer should always be that the Lords of Wisdom lead all your enemies to the great Light' . . . . ('and burn them in the everlasting flames' the new disciple muttered to himself)."